-Eddie leads RSG’s acoustics work and is interested in helping clients, the public, and regulators, understand the physical phenomena of sound, how it relates to their projects, how it affects people and the environment, and how to reduce impacts.
-He is Board Certified through the Institute of Noise Control Engineering and is a member of the Acoustical Society of America, where he serves on the Technical Committee on Architectural Acoustics.
+Eddie Duncan helps clients, the public, and regulators understand the physical phenomena of sound, how it relates to their projects, how it affects people and the environment, and how to reduce impacts.
+He is Board Certified through the Institute of Noise Control Engineering and is a member of the Acoustical Society of America.
 Some of his professional interests include developing scientifically sound noise pollution policy that reflects public values and characterizing soundscapes in rural areas and natural environments.

-When not at his desk, in the field, or on the stand, Eddie enjoys hiking and biking with his family and playing euro-style board games.
-He lives in Hartford, Vermont with his wife, kids, and dog, Pax.
+When not at his desk, in the field, or on the stand, Eddie enjoys hiking, biking, and fishing with his family and playing euro-style board games.
+He lives in Hartford, Vermont, with his wife, kids, and cat, Luna.